Quantrail-Data/CH-Ops/README.md

 **Password hashing (Argon2id)**: CHOps hashes account passwords with Argon2id before storage.
 Argon2id is a memory-hard algorithm and the current industry recommendation.
 Even with the SQLite file in hand, an attacker cannot reverse the hash.
 Older SHA-256 hashes upgrade on each user's next login.

 **Encrypted credentials**: CHOps encrypts ClickHouse&reg; connection passwords with AES-256-GCM before it writes them to SQLite.
-The key comes from `SESSION_SECRET`, so the database file alone is not enough to read them.
+The key comes from `ENCRYPTION_SECRET`, so the database file alone is not enough to read them.
 Legacy plaintext values keep working and are encrypted on the next save.

 **Login protection**: After 5 failed attempts for the same user name within 15 minutes, CHOps locks that account for a time.
 Error messages stay vague ("Invalid credentials.") so an attacker cannot find valid user names.